lastleon/CGoL-on-terminal/README.md

-Small university project implementing Conways Game of Life on the terminal.
+Quick university project implementing Conways Game of Life on the terminal.
 Only tested on Linux.
 Build using `make`, run using `./cgol`.
 For further information see `./cgol --help`:
 ```bash